jvanelteren/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Pipeline comparison
 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?**
-The AutoML model performed much better (0.98 vs 0.90).
+The AutoML model performed better (0.92 vs 0.90).
 This is because AutoML has a couple of advantages: 1) it tries out many different models 2) these models are more advanced than a 'simple' logistic regression model 3) The numeric features are scaled and imputed, which does not happen in the logistic pipeline.

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**
+Add more data, engineer some extra features that the model can use to make better predictions.
 Use more hyperparameters for the logistic classifier, or increase the search space.
 Preprocess the data (scaling/normalization) may help to reduce a bias toward giving more attention to features with large absolute values.
 Imputing missing values may improve the score.